marionlamoureux/iceberg_lab/README.md

 #### 2.3.
 Snapshots

-From the INGEST queries earlier, snapshots was created and allow the time travel feature in Iceberg.
+From the INGEST queries earlier, snapshots was created and allow the time travel feature in Iceberg and this section will demonstrate the kind of operation you can run using that feature.

 ```SQL
 DESCRIBE HISTORY ${user_id}_airlines_maint.flights;